melissa-sa/melissa/README.md

 # News
  * **Jan 2020: GitHub continuous update**
     * Sync our work repo with the github repo so all changes are immediatly visible to all
-    * Major code restructuration  and documentation update
+    * Major code restructuring  and documentation update
     * New tools for supporting a virtual cluster mode  and using Jupyter notebook for controlling a Melissa run
  * **Nov 2018: Melissa release 0.5 available on GitHub**
-    * Changes in the API: remove arguments from the melissa_send function
+    * Changes in the API: remove arguments from the `melissa_send` function
     * Add batch mode
     * Improve launcher fault tolerance
     * Improve the examples and the install tree